apaloczy/reproducibility/README.md

 # reproducibility

-Tools for reproducing figures and files required to produce them, such as subsets of large datasets.
+Tools for reproducing figures and files required to plot them, such as subsets of large datasets or or derived fields.

 # Acknowledgements